 If you started your backpacking career touring Europe by train, you might be a little disappointed in the USA.
 The “national” Amtrak railway system isn’t as extensive as you might imagine.

-When travelling by bus, it’s best to travel and arrive in the daylight hours.
+When traveling by bus, it’s best to travel and arrive in the daylight hours.
 In many major US cities, the areas around the main bus stations can be a tad sketchy.

 If you’re covering long distances, traveling by air is often the best option.
 There’s a handful of low-cost airlines in the USA, including Southwest and JetBlue.
 With the rising costs of fuel and route cuts, however, air travel in the US is becoming more expensive than it once was.